 Manipulated reserves data could hide financial distress or climate impacts

-Inherent uncertainties in measuring oil and gas reserves have made reserves reporting ripe for manipulation.
+Inherent uncertainties in measuring oil and gas reserves have also made reserves reporting ripe for manipulation.
 A weak system of oversight over reserves reporting could create unique opportunities for fraud by allowing executives to hide financial distress or climate impacts through the manipulation of reserves data.
-Conflicts of interest and market concentration among the Big Four auditing companies, as well as their lack of technical ability and access necessary to evaluate reserves, could allow reserves reporting fraud to go undetected.
+Conflicts of interest and market concentration among the Big Four auditing companies, as well as their lack of technical ability regarding reserve evaluations, could allow reserves reporting fraud to go undetected.

 By failing to plan for climate risk, companies could understate physical risks and environmental liabilities

-Even without extreme weather risks, oil and gas drilling and transport poses a significant threat to the environment, and fraudulent attempts by companies to hide environmental damage or poor emergency preparedness can make this threat much more severe.
+Even without extreme weather risks, oil and gas drilling and transport poses a significant threat to the environment.
+Fraudulent attempts by companies to hide environmental damage or poor emergency preparedness can make this threat much more severe.
 In the aftermath of the Deepwater Horizon disaster, an investigation by the Associated Press found that, in obtaining a lease, BP had vastly overstated its preparedness to deal with a major leak, while understating the dangers that a spill would pose to local environmental and public health.
-BP ultimately settled the allegation that it had violated the “reverse false claims” provision of the False Claims Act by lying on a leasing application, as part of a larger settlement that totaled more than USD14 billion dollars.
-BP was also forced to pay USD525 million to the SEC for making fraudulent public statements about the extent of oil spilled in the aftermath.
+BP ultimately settled allegations that it had violated the “reverse false claims” provision of the False Claims Act by lying on the leasing application, as part of a larger settlement that totaled more than USD14 billion dollars.
+BP was also forced to pay USD 525 million to the SEC for making fraudulent public statements about the extent of oil spilled in the aftermath.

 The failure to prepare for climate risks could also motivate oil and gas companies to understate environmental liabilities related to retiring long-lived oil and gas infrastructure.
 Asset retirement obligations require companies to pay to plug and abandon wells at the end of their life.
-According to Carbon Tracker, as demand for oil or gas falls below the projections that justified the development of wells, companies will need to accelerate the date of the wells’ retirement, and companies have been consistently underestimating asset retirement obligations.
+According to Carbon Tracker, as demand for oil or gas falls below the projections that justified the development of wells, companies will need to accelerate the date of the wells’ retirement.
+In the past, companies have consistently underestimated these costs.
 Many companies have delayed abandonment as long as possible and may not have saved enough money to pay for reclamation, creating the potential for “stranded liabilities.”
-As pressure grows, companies could be tempted to understate the expected cost liabilities to investors or falsely represent wells as “idled” rather than “abandoned.”
-They could also attempt to fraudulently shed liabilities by transferring them to underfunded companies destined for bankruptcy.
+As pressure grows, companies could be tempted to understate the expected cost of liabilities to investors or falsely represent wells as “idled” rather than “abandoned.”
+They could also attempt to fraudulently transfer them to underfunded companies destined for bankruptcy.

 How whistleblowers can report fraud in the oil & gas industry